PrakarshKaushik11/Extractify-The-Coding-Penguins-Deviathon-2025/README.md

    - Add **keywords** (comma-separated, e.g., `faculty, professor, teacher`)
    - Set **max pages** (10-500) and **crawl depth** (1-5)
 5. **Click "Start Crawl"** — the system will:
-   - Crawl the domain and collect pages
+   - Start crawling in the background (no blocking)
+   - Automatically navigate to the Extraction page
+   - Show real-time progress as pages are crawled
-   - Extract entities using AI/NLP
+   - Display entities as they're extracted (incremental updates)
+6. **Monitor Progress** on the Extraction page:
+   - See live entity count updates
+   - Watch pages being processed
-   - Display real-time progress
+   - View actual backend metrics (not fake progress bars)
+   - Click "End Extraction" to cancel if needed
-6. **View Results** — see extracted entities in a dynamic table
+7. **View Results** — see extracted entities in a dynamic table with accurate page counts
-7. **Export Data** — download results as CSV or JSON
+8. **Export Data** — download results as CSV or JSON

 ### Tips for Best Results